 PPLM Rep: Well, so that’s– yes and no, right.
 I mean I on the one hand right, they’re leads they’re not cases.
 I would say 80% of them are not going to turn into cases for any variety of reasons, right.

 Attorney: …80% you feel?

 PPLM Rep: Oh, yeah.
 But if you’re converting, run the numbers, right.
-Let’s say you’re paying 250 per and you’re converting 1 out of every 5, that’s a 20% conversion rate.
+Let’s say you’re paying 250 per and you’re converting 1 out of every 5, that’s a 20% conversion rate, which is probably about average for our car accident leads.
 So, your cost per signed case is 1,250 bucks.
 I’m pretty sure the average car accident settlement nationwide is somewhere in the $15,000-$20,000 range, so if you’re making a 33% contingency fee, that means you’re investing $1250 to make about $6,000 back in case fees, which works out to about 5 to 1 ROI.
 Most people consider that pretty good.
 Even if you cut that in half and only converted 1 of 10, you’re still making better than 2 to 1 in terms of ROI, which obviously isn’t nearly as good, but at least you’re still profitable.

 Attorney: No, I mean I’m trying to average out.
 My cost of acquisition is generally around 6-700 honestly.
 So, like for me doesn’t matter whether the lead costs a 100 or 400 depending on if it’s like the value is if you can get it if it’s signed then it works for me.
 So, look if I could do one out of three, it would be good.
 But if it comes out to one out of five it’s really tough unless like something comes out to be a million dollar case every once in a while to cover.